Stand with the People of Ukraine |

 Some letters, like 'ð/Ð' (eth), 'þ/Þ' (thorn), 'ý/Ý', 'ÿ/Ÿ', and the former dead keys (except upper left position) have been substituted with more widely used letters with circumflex and tilde (for French, Portuguese...), plus some spacing characters, general punctuation and math symbols have been added to the main layout.

-That way, the whole keyboard layout has made, somehow, a metamorphosis in contrast to EurKEY...
+That way, the whole keyboard layout has made, somehow, a metamorphosis in comparison to EurKEY...

 The ligature œ/Œ has been moved to AltGr+(Shift+)K (corresponds with existing Linux implementations).